dougg3/MacChimePatcher/imac_slot_loading/README.md

 Just like with the update file, make sure to preserve the resource fork when you make this change.

-Note that after installing the update, it will warn you that the update was unsuccesful.
+Note that after installing the update, it will warn you that the update was unsuccessful.
 This is a false alarm.
 If it persists at every boot, make sure your `System Folder:Startup Items` folder doesn't contain a copy of the firmware updater
 .

 ## More information